V1ncenttt/aki_devops/README.md

 - pandas: Python package for working with dataframes.
 Highly used and updated.
 (Risk Level: LOW)
 - requests: Python package for making HTTP requests in a simple and human-friendly way.
 Widely used for web scraping and interacting with APIs.
 Robust documentation and active maintenance by a community of contributors.
 (Risk Level: LOW)
 - xgboost: Python package for optimized distributed gradient boosting, commonly used for machine learning tasks that require efficient and scalable algorithms.
 Regularly maintained with a strong focus on performance and accuracy in predictive modeling.
 (Risk Level: LOW)
+- prometheus_client: Python client for Prometheus, used for collecting and exposing application metrics.
+Actively maintained and widely adopted in monitoring and observability.
+(Risk Level: LOW)
+- pymysql: Python package for interacting with MySQL databases using a pure-Python implementation.
+Well-maintained and commonly used in database-driven applications.
+(Risk Level: LOW)
+- sqlalchemy: SQL toolkit and Object Relational Mapper for Python, enabling database interaction using high-level Python code.
+Popular, well-documented, and actively maintained.
+(Risk Level: LOW)
+- cryptography: Python package providing cryptographic recipes and primitives for secure communications.
+Actively maintained and widely used in security-sensitive applications.
+(Risk Level: LOW)

 ### Installing